fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-chart-net.md

 Create the `DataHandler.ashx` file and do the following:

+- Include the `FusionCharts.DataEngine.dll` file.

-- Include the FusionCharts.DataEngine.dll file.
+- Include the `FusionCharts.Visualization.dll` file.

 - Set response content type as "application/json".